 My Opinion

-It is important that all of the matters of legal due diligence are conducted and found to be satisfactory by a purchase during the due diligence period provided for in the interim Property Purchase Agreement and with the appropriate safe-guards in place, such as escrow, for the return of any deposit monies to the purchaser, should the due diligence indicate that proceeding with the property purchase would not be advisable.
+It is important that all of the matters of legal due diligence are conducted and found to be satisfactory by a purchaser during the due diligence period provided for in the interim Property Purchase Agreement and with the appropriate safe-guards in place, such as escrow, for the return of any deposit monies to the purchaser, should the due diligence indicate that proceeding with the property purchase would not be advisable.
+Government and Professional Body oversight does not rise to the same level in Costa Rica that most foreigners have become accustomed to in their Home Countries.
+Accordingly, the onus falls to the foreign prospective property purchaser to ensure that proper inquiry is made.
+In selecting a Real Estate Agent, my suggestion is that a prospective property purchaser first select a competent Real Estate Attorney, who can then refer the purchaser to a competent and knowledgeable Real Estate Agent for the area of the Country where the property to purchase is being sought.